 Anita served on many boards and committees.
 Among the many, she was advisor to the Excelsior Chorale Ensemble, Co-Founder of Asili Institute for African Women in the Diaspora, planning committee, presenter, speaker for the Pan African Student Leadership Conference, and officer for the Association of Black Psychologists.

 Anita was a board member of African American Family Services, the Southern University Alumni Club, Minnesota Lupus Chapter, NAACP and a long time active member of Zion Baptist Church.
-She served tirelessly as the Director of Pan-Afrikan Student Services at Augsburg College.
+She served tirelessly as the Director of Pan-Afrikan Student Services at Augsburg University.
 She also taught several classes at Augsburg, including, “Black in America”, Introduction to Women’s Studies”.

 Anita was a woman of many talents.
 All who were blessed to be acquainted with her knew of her love of words, which she was always willing to share in her poetry.